cesarsotovalero/cesarsotovalero.github.io/blog/this-month.md

 ---
 layout: page
-title: 'Blog Posts This Month'
 permalink: /blog/this-month.html
+title: Blog Posts This Month
 description: "All the blog posts written this month by Cesar Soto Valero"
 ---